Cleod9/importjs/README.md

 	module.exports = SomeDependency;
 });
 ```
-Ad now loading the code:
+And now loading the code:

 ```javascript
 //Compile and resolve dependencies